birarr/my-portfolio-2/README.md

 ## Copyright

-© 2025 Rishikesh S. All rights reserved.
+© 2025 U2R Dev All rights reserved.

 This template is designed to be used as a starting point for your personal portfolio.
 You are free to use it for your own portfolio by simply modifying the `data.ts` file and making any design adjustments.
 However, please include attribution to the original author when using this template.